-I hope you enjoy this video that I’ve made on just that topic brought to you by one of my readers who was asked.
+I hope you enjoy this post that I’ve made on just that topic brought to you by one of my readers who was asked.

 Are you a leader or a manager or do you aspire to be?
 Or do you love being in the field playing the game yourself and learning along the way?